-The question that usually follows is, “How much can you make doing THAT?”
+When people find out that I'm a freelance audiobook narrator, the question that usually follows is, “How much do you make doing that?”

-Most people are shocked when I tell them how much I usually make per book.
-But before start showing you blunt numbers, let me tell you a little more about how audiobook narrators get paid.
+Before I dive into the numbers, let me tell you a little more about how audiobook narrators get paid.

 There are two main types of audiobooks “deals,”